savanna4747/savanna4747/README.md

 🎓 B.A. in Data Science, New York University (May 2026)

-🤖 Interested in AI, Machine Learning, and Data Analytics
+🤖 Interested in AI, Data Analytics, and Machine Learning

 🏥 Former Healthcare Informatics Intern @ Siemens Healthineers